StefanKarpinski/JuliaCon2025Talks/Bifold_Splittable_RNG.md

 ---
 # Recovering pedigree

-We can easily turn task IDs into binary pedigree vectors:
+Can turn task IDs into binary pedigree vectors:

-- Coordinates are binary digits of node ID
+- $k_i$ is the $i$th bit of the task ID

-How are these coordinates different?

-- Coordinates are all zeros and ones
-- Not all children of a parent have the same pedigree length
+Very different tree shape

 ---
 # Collision proof revisited